 - Damage from free radicals and oxidative stress

 Studies have also shown that there is a definitive link between gut health and overall health.
-In fact, the gut if often referred to as the “second brain.”
+In fact, the gut is often referred to as the “second brain.”
 Diet is THE most important modifying factor of the gut microbiome-gut-brain axis.
-This is why an unhealthy gut microbiome can both cause gut issues such as IBS (Irritable Bowel Syndrome), SIBO, and Leaky Gut Syndrome.
+This is why an unhealthy gut microbiome can cause gut issues such as IBS (Irritable Bowel Syndrome), SIBO, and Leaky Gut Syndrome.

 What is interesting is that adrenal fatigue and dysfunction with the immune response can cause gut issues, the reverse is also true.
 An unhealthy gut microbiome can also cause dysfunction with cortisol and lead to adrenal fatigue.
 It can quickly become a vicious cycle.